-Classified Title: Executive Coordinator Role/Level/Range: ATP/03/PC Starting Salary Range: Commensurate with Experience Employee group: Full Time Schedule: M-F, 8:30am - 5pm Employee subgroup: Salaried Exempt Location: 41-MD:JH Library Service Center Personnel area: Academic and Business Centers
+Classified Title: Administrative Specialist Role/Level/Range: ATP/03/PC Starting Salary Range: Commensurate with Experience Employee group: Full Time Schedule: M-F, 8:30am - 5pm Employee subgroup: Salaried Exempt Location: 41-MD:JH Library Service Center Personnel area: Academic and Business Centers

 Manage the daily calendar of the Director by scheduling internal and external meetings, appointments, travel, and special events.
 Independently resolve scheduling conflicts, prioritize requests, and confirm meeting details and expectations for the Director.